noelcv/rustprojects/closures/README.md

 - don't move captured values out of their bodies
 - but might mutate them
-- these closures can be used multiple times
+- these closures can be used / called multiple times

 ### Fn